Weichen-Wu-1996/TD_inference/README.md

 ### Reproduce the plots

-TODO: update and upload the jupyter notebook for reproducing the plots
+Use the `reproduce_plots.ipynb` notebook to reproduce the plots in the paper.